knative/docs/docs/eventing/features/authorization.md

     name: event-policy
 ```

-And in the event-display, you should see only events from `pingsource-2` anymore:
+And in the event-display, you should see only events from `pingsource-2` anymore, as we referenced this in our EventPolicy `event-policy` to be allowed to send events to Broker `broker`:

 ```
 $ kubectl -n namespace-1 logs event-display-00001-deployment-56cd8dd644-64xl2